molleweide/dotfiles/notes/RNDM.md

     if I put multiple commands on one line are all line commands echoed for each line?

-there is no reason for why this could ever happen, and so that is something that you would never know. an really that is just fucking insane dude. it is just fucking insane.
+is there something wrong with that. it is fucking wierd how that can even be working at all.